SRSF Mentored Collaboration Grant

 • Mentee and Mentor must be and remain active SRS Members.

-• Mentor letter, including potential for collaborative research products, as indicated on application.
+• Mentor letter, including plans for collaborative research products, as indicated on application, and substantiation of fit.

 • A completed application.